ghermens/media2click/Documentation/User/Index.rst

 The related host has to be selected from the list of configured hosts, as it can not be detected from the content.

+If the content is empty, the placeholder is not rendered at all.
+See :ref:`emptycontent` for the necessary prerequisites.